AlexandraSelby/cake-confetti-and-fun/README.md

 ## Card-Based Services Section (Bootstrap Cards)

-Services are showcased using **Bootstrap 5** cards.
+Services and iformation about the brand and it's purpuse are showcased using **Bootstrap 5** cards.
 Each card includes:

 - An image (illustrations created in **Canva**).
 - Title, description, and a button linking to its page.